 Inappropriate use also occurs where duress codes are used, this is when a member of staff incorrectly enters the duress code instead of the normal set or unset code.
 To prevent this happening all staff (including cleaning staff) who have access to the codes should be properly trained in the use of duress codes.
-NPCC guidelines only allow the use of duress codes on high risk security systems (i.e. alarm systems installed in conformance with BS 7042 or BS EN 50131-1 Grade 4).
+NPCC requirements for the security industry only allow the use of duress codes on high risk security systems (i.e. alarm systems installed in conformance with BS 7042 or BS EN 50131-1 Grade 4).